MoOx/pjax/README.md

 Set this to `false` to disable scrolling, which will mean the page will stay in that same position it was before loading the new elements.

-##### `scrollRestoration` (Boolean, default: `true`)
+### `scrollRestoration` (Boolean, default: `true`)

-When set to true, attempt to restore the scroll position when navigating backwards or forwards.
+When set to `true`, Pjax will attempt to restore the scroll position when navigating backwards or forwards.

-##### `cacheBust` (Boolean, default: `true`)
+### `cacheBust` (Boolean, default: `true`)

-When set to true, append a timestamp query string segment to the requested URLs in order to skip browser cache.
+When set to `true`, Pjax appends a timestamp query string segment to the requested URL in order to skip the browser cache.

-##### `debug` (Boolean, default: `false`)
+### `debug` (Boolean, default: `false`)

 Enables verbose mode.
 Useful to debug page layout differences.

-##### `currentUrlFullReload` (Boolean, default: `false`)
+### `currentUrlFullReload` (Boolean, default: `false`)

-When set to true, clicking on a link that points to the current URL will trigger a full page reload.
+When set to `true`, clicking on a link that points to the current URL will trigger a full page reload.

-When set to `false`, clicking on such a link will cause Pjax to load the current page like any page.
-If you want to add some custom behavior, add a click listener to the link, and set `preventDefault` to true, to prevent Pjax from receiving the event.
+When set to `false`, clicking on such a link will cause Pjax to load the current page without a full page reload.
+If you want to add some custom behavior, add a click listener to the link and call `preventDefault()`.
+This will prevent Pjax from receiving the event.

-Note: this must be done before Pjax is instantiated.
-Otherwise, Pjax's event handler will be called first, and preventDefault() won't be called yet.
+**Note**: This must be done before Pjax is instantiated, otherwise Pjax's event handler will be called first, and `preventDefault()` won't have been called yet.

 Here is some sample code: